Mastercard SecureCodeLayer Up Your Defenses Against Fraud & Chargebacks With 3DS Technology

 This liability shift essentially provides merchants with the same cover that brick-and-mortar sellers receive if a fraudster manages to defeat EMV chip technology.
 The merchant is protected against "cardholder unauthorized" or "cardholder not recognized" chargebacks.
 This minimizes overall chargeback exposure, reducing mid- to long-term chargeback losses and processing expenses.

 SecureCode doesn’t just shift liability, though.
-It actively helps stop fraudulent transactions from being completed.
+It functions as a layer of protection to actively help stop fraudulent transactions from being completed.
+The individual using the card must have the correct code to go forward.

 Weakpoints of Mastercard SecureCode